elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

 ---
 ## Confirming UCS Hardware on ESX(i)

-First, let&#8217;s SSH over to the host and confirm the version of ESXi:
+First, let's SSH over to the host and confirm the version of ESXi:

     ~ # vmware -lv
     VMware ESXi 5.0.0 build-469512
     VMware ESXi 5.0.0 GA

-That looks good, next let&#8217;s confirm the hardware that we are running on:
+That looks good, next let's confirm the hardware that we are running on:

     ~ # esxcli hardware platform get
     Platform Information